cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-07-events.md

 * What the move's outcome was.
 * Whether the game was won.

-Contrary to the "create game" event, the players know which game IDs to keep an eye out for.
+Contrary to the _create game_ event, which alerted the players about a new game, the players now know which game IDs to keep an eye out for.
 So, there is no need to repeat the players' addresses.
 The game ID is information enough.

 Similarly, you define new keys in `x/checkers/types/keys.go`: